Introdution to Programming - C# Programming Fundamentals

 The name 'Console' does not exist in the current context

 This is because the Console object exists within the System namespace.
-Since we have not told the compiler where to find the Console it raises an error.
+An error is raised since we have not told the compiler where to find the Console.

 There are two methods to fix this problem.
 We can either add System before the Console object: